buresdv/SwiftyTerminalColors/README.md

-# SwiftyTerminalColors: Colorize your CLIs the Swift way
+# Colorize your CLIs the Swift way

-This package allows you to change colors and fonts of your CLI outputs in a familiar, SwiftUI-like way.
+SwiftyTerminalColors allows you to change colors and fonts of your CLI outputs in a familiar, SwiftUI-like way.

 ## Quick Example